VarikSoft/voicy-bot/README.md

 Voicy is a Discord bot that lets users create **temporary personal voice channels** with saved preferences, full access control, and an interactive panel to manage everything directly inside Discord.

 Each user can have their own private VC with:
-- Saved name, user limit, visibility, and permissions
+- Saved name, user limit, visibility, and permissions.
-- Invite, kick, assign deputies and control access
+- Invite, kick, assign deputies and control access.
-- Automatic cleanup after inactivity
+- Automatic cleanup after inactivity.
-- Settings persist even if the bot restarts
+- Settings persist even if the bot restarts.

 ## 🚀 Getting Started